 Manitobans know how to party under the sun!
 We celebrate summer with many incredible festivals showcasing music, food, art, and the province’s rich history.
 In Manitoba, festival season starts around May lasting until the end of August.
 (Due to the COVID-19 pandemic, many events and public spaces are cancelled and closed until further notice.
-A good alternative are virtual tours and events.
+Please check the links to the event page to check.
+Meanwhile, a good alternative are virtual tours and events.
 Stay safe everyone!)

 Here’s a list of some of these incredible events happening all over Manitoba: